matbryan52/microscopy-images-qem/slides.md

 ## Gaussian blur

-Gaussian blur is a patch-based filter which computes a local Gaussian-weighted average of each pixel's local neighbourhood.
+Gaussian blur is a patch-based filter which computes a local **Gaussian-weighted average** of values in each pixel's local neighbourhood.

 ![height:450 center](./figures/blur.svg)